Application & Admission Requirements Doctoral Programme

 - Diploma thesis/master's thesis as part of the master's or diploma degree programme

-- Good knowledge of English (level B2/C1, verified by IELTS, TOEFL IBT, Cambridge Certificate or Pearsons Test).
-Proof is not necessary for native speakers or persons who have participated in an English-language study programme for longer than 6 months.
+- Good English proficiency (level B2/C1, demonstrated by IELTS, TOEFL IBT, Cambridge Certificate, or Pearsons Test); no proof required for native speakers or those who have studied or worked in English for more than 6 months.

-- Outline of the research project in an exposé.
-Instructions for writing an initial approx. 5-page exposé (ideally in English) can be found here.
+- Outline of the research project in an exposé, instructions for writing an initial approx. 2-5 page exposé can be found here:

 Apply with the following application documents:

-- Certificates of your university degrees (incl.
-Diploma Supplement and Transcript of Records)
+- Certificates of your university degrees (including Diploma Supplement and Transcript of Records)

 Supporting application documents are: